 My husband gave me the push that I needed and I finally hit publish on that first post …we all have to start somewhere!

 Two years ago I was a newly engaged 20 year old staring into an unsure future.
 My dream had always been to be able to stay at home with my children but I didn’t know how that was going to happen.

 I stumbled across Pinch of Yum’s income reports and realized that there were actually people out there making a living from what they loved…and I decided to take a chance and start my own blog!

 Just two months after I began blogging, I got married and quit my job.
 5 months after that I decided to quit college, just one semester short of graduating.

 I had MANY people that told me in no uncertain terms how “stupid” I was for quitting college.
 I quit college not because I was failing (in fact I have always been academically smart), but because I knew that completing my degree would not mean a job that I loved, but rather a meaningless slip of paper.

 I have known for years that I didn’t want to be stuck in a career that I hated.
 I wanted to find a way to make money doing what I love.
 My husband backed me 1000% on my dream and so Build Your Bite was born.

-All that to say…you can check out last month’s income report to see how far I have come in the last 2 years.
 It’s been many many hours of work without pay, frustration, and happiness all tied up in one.
 I couldn’t imagine a more fulfilling career, no matter the challenges.